-I’ve been wanting to get around to making these for a long time and I finally remembered to pick up cherries at the store.
+I’ve been wanting to get around to making these drunken cherries for a long time and I finally remembered to pick up cherries at the store.
 Plus, I think they will make great gifts come Christmas time and wanted to ensure that they are as delicious as they sound!

 I was surprised at how quick and easy these are.
 Plus, due to how they are processed you can make each jar with a different spirit.
-There are a number of renditions of this recipie but below is my take.
+There are a number of renditions of this recipe but below is my take.
 Additionally – you can always adjust the amount of sugar used to make the syrup (it will affect how thick the syrup gets as well as how sweet it becomes) as well as the amount of spirits added.

 We decided to try Vodka Cherries, Amaretto Cherries, and Whiskey Cherries.